phenotips/phenotips/README.markdown

 * diagnosis (mapped to [OMIM](http://omim.org/))
 * genetic variants found in the patient

 The application provides a **web interface** accessible from any device equipped with a web browser and a secure connection to the application server.
-The complexity and technical codification of standardized phenotyping and disease vocabularies is hidden under the friendly UI allowing for error-tolerant, predictive search of phenotypic descriptions and providing instant suggestions of phenotypes, diseases matching the current phenotype selection, and relevant readings in scientific jurnals for further information.,
+The complexity and technical codification of standardized phenotyping and disease vocabularies is hidden under the friendly UI, which allows for error-tolerant, predictive search of phenotypic descriptions, and provides instant suggestions of additional phenotypes and diseases matching the current phenotype selection to investigate.

 ## Major tools and resources involved used by this project ##
 * The [Human Phenotype Ontology (HPO)](http://www.human-phenotype-ontology.org/) - a standardized vocabulary of phenotypic abnormalities encountered in human disease; contains approximately 10,000 terms and is being developed using information from [OMIM](http://omim.org/) and the medical literature
 * [Apache Solr](http://lucene.apache.org/solr/) - an enterprise search platform
 * [XWiki](http://xwiki.org) - an enterprise web application development framework

 # Building instructions #